AlexsLemonade/refinebio/README.md

 `data-refinery` uses a [feature branch](http://nvie.com/posts/a-successful-git-branching-model/) based workflow.
-New features should be developed on new feature branches, and pull requests should be sent to the `-dev` branch for code review.
-Merges into `-master` happen at the end of sprints, and tags in `master` correspond to production releases.
+New features should be developed on new feature branches, and pull requests should be sent to the `dev` branch for code review.
+Merges into `master` happen at the end of sprints, and tags in `master` correspond to production releases.

 ### Running Locally